spuithori/svelte-ionic-app/README.md

 - Research if ion-router and such need to be built
 - Deal with missing Nav
 - Datetime popover
-- Page transitions
-- make it an npm package or lib?
+- make it an npm package - already in a lib style
 - add utilities such as shown in Angalur's integration (isRTL etc)